 On average, we get 30,000 days, which equates to 720,000 hours.
 If you’re not careful, it’s easy to waste that time.

-The fear of leaving a comfortable job and paycheck is what holds back.
+The fear of leaving a comfortable job and paycheck is what holds people back.
 We are afraid of stepping outside of our comfort zones.

-But what’s worse, taking a chance and failing, or wasting the best years of life doing a job you don’t like?
+But what’s worse, taking a chance and failing, or wasting the best years of your life doing a job you don’t like?